 Notice that dot to the upper left of the winding knob?
 When it’s red, you need to wind the film to the next frame.
 The shutter won’t fire until you do.
 My experience has been that it’s unusual to find double-exposure prevention on an old folder like this.

 And yes, I said two test rolls.
-In typical Jim Grey fashion, I leapt before I looked: before testing any more of this camera’s functions, I loaded no less than Kodak E100G slide film into it.
+In typical Jim Grey fashion, I leapt before I looked: I loaded no less than Kodak E100G slide film into it before testing its functions.
 Upon first press of the shutter button, my folly revealed itself: the shutter didn’t fire.
 I nudged the cocking lever hoping to trigger the shutter.
 Success!
 Sort of — the shutter was clearly slow.
 And slide film needs such precise exposure.

 The shutter loosened up more and more the farther I went through the roll.
 This shot of my neighbor’s house and car shows some improvement.

 Still, facepalm.
+I should know better after all these years to put film into a camera I haven’t checked out first.
 But figuring that the shutter would loosen way up if I kept firing it, after I finished the E100G I fired the shutter a dozen or so times at each available speed.
 The shutter sounded pretty good after that.
+I wondered if I’d blown the cobwebs out of it.
 So I loaded a roll of Kodak T-Max 400, which is much more forgiving of exposure error than E100G.
 But strangely, the shutter immediately became a little sluggish again.
 This was the first shot on the roll, and it was fairly overexposed.
 Photoshop corrected some of it but as you can see the sky is still blown out.

 I took the Isolette right over to St. Paul’s Episcopal Church, a favorite photographic haunt, to hurry through the rest of the roll.
 I feared the shutter would get stickier if I let it rest.
 It was a good call: the shutter loosened up with each successive shot.
 This is my favorite shot from this roll.